KF59874/final_group_project/README.md

 The relationship between each dataset has been visualized using and ERD model:
 ![ERD](Sample%20Data/Yelp_ERD.png)

-Usind this data, we are trying to gather more information to analzye the following **Business Problem**:
+Using this data, we are trying to gather more information to analzye the following **Business Problem**:
 *Why have Italian restaurants closed in California?
 Are there common words that describe closed restaurants?*

 ### GitHub